-ARTS / TECHNOLOGIES PROGRAM
+THE ARTS / TECHNOLOGIES PROGRAM

 In Year 7, students will commence a two-year arts/technology program.
 This program has been designed to ensure that students in Years 7 and 8 are able to experience a wide variety of subjects in addition to their core subjects.
-Over Years 7 and 8, students will study from 7 arts/technology disciplines.

 All Arts/Technology subjects will run for one term, two lessons a week.